 Parental Controls ✅

-- Manage when your kid can use it throughout the day
+- Manage when your child can use Hive throughout the day.

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.